kitchissippi-robotics/OpenSCAD-Hardware/README.md

 An OpenSCAD Library of Functions related to various assembly hardware with compensation for 3D Printing tolerances

 Written by bcantin@kitchissippi-robotics.com<br>
-Copyright &copy; Kitchissippi Robotics 2016
+Copyright &copy; Kitchissippi Robotics, 2016

 ## Preamble